mrandri19/mrandri19.github.io/_posts/2019-07-24-modern-text-rendering-linux-overview.md

 style="max-width: auto; display: block; margin: auto;"/>
 </figure>

-HarfBuzz is the text shaping engine: it maps characters from a string to their corresponding codepoints (also called glyphs).
+HarfBuzz is the text shaping engine: it maps codepoints from a string to their corresponding glyph indices.
 HarfBuzz takes a Unicode string, three properties: direction, script, and language, and a font file.
-It returns a list of codepoints and you can also query the GPOS table to get the kerning data.
+It returns a list of glyph indices and you can also query the GPOS table to get the kerning data.

 Examples: